edm00se/awesome-board-games/readme.md

 ### [Betrayal at House on the Hill](https://en.wikipedia.org/wiki/Betrayal_at_House_on_the_Hill)

-> Players all begin as allies exploring a haunted house filled with dangers, traps, items, and omens.\
+> Players all begin as allies exploring a haunted house filled with dangers, traps, items and omens.\
 > As players journey to new parts of the mansion, room tiles are chosen at random and placed on the game board.\
-> Eventually the "haunt" begins, one player usually "betrays" the others and takes the side of the ghosts, monsters, or other enemies, while the remaining players collaborate to defeat them.
+> Eventually the "haunt" begins, one player usually "betrays" the others and takes the side of the ghosts, monsters or other enemies, while the remaining players collaborate to defeat them.

 ![Betrayal at House on the Hill game image](https://cf.geekdo-images.com/itemrep/img/Les6nIiycIhjCX7kbUosXATygEc=/fit-in/246x300/pic828598.jpg)